pierre-rouleau/pel/README.rst

   - See the `PEL installation`_ for details.

-- **Fast Startup Mode**: Beyond general startup optimization, PEL provides ahead-of-time pre-compilation and physical directory restructuring system that squashes Emacs ``load-path``.
-This speeds up Emacs boot time even more,
+- **Fast Startup Mode**: Beyond general startup optimization, PEL provides ahead-of-time byte and native compilation and physical directory restructuring system that squashes Emacs ``load-path``.
+This speeds up Emacs boot time even more, allowing:
-  allowing:

   - sub 0.1 second startups on Linux, and
   - under 0.2 seconds on macOS, even with over 300 packages.